-In order to make meaning of a text, the reader must make a connection between what is in the text and what he or she knows or brings to the text.
-The reader's personal experiences, real or vicarious, allow greater or lesser access to the content and forms of what he or she reads.
+In order to make meaning of a text, the reader must make a connection between what is in the text and what the reader knows or brings to the text.
+The reader's personal experiences, real or vicarious, allow greater or lesser access to the content and forms of what they read.